MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ---
 title: Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux (WSL)
 description: Learn how to set up and use the MDE plug-in for Windows Subsystem for Linux.
-author: siosulli
+author: pahuijbr
-ms.author: siosulli
+ms.author: pahuijbr
 manager: deniseb
-ms.reviewer: pahuijbr; gokulgiju, priyankagill ms.service: defender-endpoint
+ms.reviewer: gokulgiju, priyankagill, kvitta ms.service: defender-endpoint
 ms.topic: how-to
 ms.localizationpriority: medium